Lower Back Pain: Symptoms, Causes & Treatments | Carbon Chiro

 Can lower back pain be a sign of a serious condition?

-While most cases are due to strain or misalignment, persistent or worsening pain could indicate disc issues, nerve compression, or underlying medical conditions that require professional assessment.
+While most cases are due to strain or injury, persistent or worsening pain could indicate disc issues, nerve compression, or underlying medical conditions that require professional assessment.

 How can chiropractic care help with lower back pain?